henryl74/js-project-portfolio/README.md

 ### - Reset Game Button

 - This option allows the player to reset the game to the beginning so it can be played again.
-- The button has been nicely styled, change colors when hover and clicked, making this option more enjoyable and interactive.
+- The button has been nicely styled, it change colors when hover and clicked, making this option more enjoyable and interactive.

 ![Screenshot from the reset button](docs/screenshot_reset_game_button.png)